Bathroom lighting trends can offer inspiration when you're looking to illuminate your sanctuary space.

-Lighting can make or break even the most thoughtfully decorated room.
+Lighting can make or break even the most thoughtfully decorated room, so it's important to get it right.
 ‘Lights are the interior enthusiasts secret weapon, both for creating an atmosphere with the light they give, and for providing those important little finishing touches in a room’s décor,’ says Rohan Blacker, founder of Pooky.

 1. Make a modern statement

-This home, designed and owned by Tamara Kaye-Honey, creative director of interior design practice House of Honey, heard the message loud and clear, choosing a statement sputnik light fitting in their gable-roofed bathroom.
+This white bathroom, designed and owned by Tamara Kaye-Honey, creative director of interior design practice House of Honey, heard the message loud and clear, choosing a statement sputnik light fitting in their gable-roofed bathroom.

 Such a crisp, modern design might typically be placed in a living room, but the trend is absolutely that if you love a light, there's no reason why the bathroom shouldn't join in on the love.